muratk5n/thirdwave/en/README.md

 ---

-"Predicting" UKR invasion a few weeks ahead with boat loads of IMINT, SIGINT and God knows what else is not some magic skill.
+"Predicting" UKR invasion a few weeks ahead with boat loads of SIGINT, GEOINT and God knows what else is not some magic skill.
 The real skill wld be to proactively act, months, years ago in ways so invasion is made unnecessary through some diplom and horse trading (where US/UKR gave some and obtained peace in return).
 Unless of course what is